Rahuls66/Rahuls66/README.md

 Hey there!
 I am Rahul 👋

-- 👋 Reach me on GitHub with @Rahuls66
 - 👀 I’m interested in Python Programming, Machine Learning, Data Viz and SQL
 - 🌱 Currently exploring Machine Learning
 - 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/rahul-shah6)